--> Skip to main content

 Thirumandhamkunnu Temple at Angadipuram in Kerala

 Thirumandhamkunnu Temple is dedicated to Hindu God Shiva and Goddess Bhadrakali and is located at Angadipuram in Malappuram District, Kerala.
-The temple is located atop a hill and it is believed that the Shivling worshiped in the shrine was originally worshipped by Goddess Parvati in Kailasa.
-Shrine of Goddess Bhadrakali is equally famous as the main shrine and is known as Thirumandhamkunnilamma.
+The temple is located atop a hill and it is believed that the Shivling worshiped in the shrine was originally worshipped by Goddess Parvati in Kailash.
+Shrine of Goddess Bhadrakali is equally famous as the main shrine and is known as Thirumandham Kunnil Amma.
 Thus there are two important temples in a single temple complex.
 The temple is located 3 km off Angadipuram on the Palakkad – Kozhikode NH 213 in Kerala.
-Thirumandhamkunnu Temple Story King Mandhatha had ruled the region for a very long period.
-Finally, he abdicated the throne and took Sanyasa.
+Thirumandhamkunnu Temple Story King Mandhata had ruled the region for a very long period.
+Finally, he abdicated the throne and took Sannyasa.
 He then meditated on Shiva and attained the holiest Shivling in Kailash.
 King Mandhatha carried the Shivling to his kingdom and got it installed on a hill where the present Thirumandhamkunnu Temple is located.
 This Shivling actually belonged to Goddess Parvati.
-When she realized i
+When she realized

 Goddess Jagadhatri - About Maa Jagadhatri